zalando/postgres-operator/docs/reference/operator_parameters.md

 * **connection_pool_image**
   Docker image to use for connection pool deployment.
-  Default: "registry.opensource.zalan.do/acid/pgbouncer:master-5"
+  Default: "registry.opensource.zalan.do/acid/pgbouncer"

 * **connection_pool_max_db_connections**
   How many connections the pooler can max hold.
-Default is 60.
+This value is divided by the number of pooler pods.
+Default is 60 which will make up 30 connections per pod for the default setup with two instances.

 * **connection_pool_mode**
   Default pool mode, `session` or `transaction`.
 Default is `transaction`.